DominiquePaul/GrannyMail/README.md

 - [ ] User signup
 - [ ] User can add photos to message
-- [ ] Chat interface so that user can make suggestions to previous text
+- [ ] Chat interface so that user can make suggestions to a previous letter draft in a chatgpt like style
-- [ ] Move to a container based setup
+- [ ] Change from pip to poetry
-- [ ] Write flask tests
+- [ ] Switch from running whisper locally to using the whisper API (performance speedup)

 - [ ] Configure launch.json file for faster debugging requests (flask app is launched and then another script is called)

-- [ ] Add encryption to database?
+## Future Future

-- [ ] Refactor database to use SLQalchemy
+- [ ] Write flask tests

 # Installation / setup instructions